 Herewith cases produced by ICN faculty do not only obtain the same style of format and teaching material, but undergo a peer-review process within the pedagogical axe (CDEC) explained below.
-This collection is characterized by its openness, creativity and trans-disciplinary content, which are the trademarks of the School within the ARTEM alliance, to provide concrete and innovative solutions to any kind of management problems.
-The cases target all public following management training, either in first-degree programs or in Executive Education for any kind of corporation, i.e. from international groups to local SMEs.
-Since 2016, the ICN Case Collection is deposited at the CCMP, the French case-study clearing house, which is the largest global editor of French-language case-studies.
-ICN Business School is one of the only eight French business schools to have a case collection at the CCMP (Centrale de Cas et Médias Pédagogiques).
+This collection is characterised by its openness, creativity and trans-disciplinary content, which are the trademarks of the school within the ARTEM alliance, to provide concrete and innovative solutions to any kind of management problems.
+The cases target all public following management training, either in first-degree programmes or in Executive Education for any kind of corporation, i.e. from international groups to local SMEs.
+Since 2016, the ICN Case Collection is deposited at the CCMP (Centrale de Cas et Médias Pédagogiques), the French case-study clearing house, which is the largest global editor of French-language case-studies.
+ICN Business School is one of the only eight French business schools to have a case collection at the CCMP.
 (See for details: www.ccmp.fr.)

 Open archive portal HAL

-- The platform HAL, managed by the CNRS (‘Centre National de la Recherche Scientifique’)*, has been chosen by several French research institutions, public or private, like universities and business schools, for deposing all intellectual contributions types.
+- the HAL platform, managed by the CNRS (‘Centre National de la Recherche Scientifique’), has been chosen by several French research institutions, public or private, like universities and business schools, for deposing all intellectual contributions types.